Fred sent these pics in.

 He’s a man of few words, but with pics like these, he can get away with that.
 Stunning stuff:

-Front Side in Daylight (lit) roughly painted)
+Front Side in Daylight (lit) roughly painted

-Front side (Lit)
+Front side model train LEDs (Lit)

 Rear Side of Hutton Ave Backdrop (Lit)